Undergraduate minor: educational psychology

 How to write scientifically in counseling psychology; qualitative and quantitative research writing, literature reviews, methodologies, discussions; APA style.

-Introduction to the practice of school psychology; framework for understanding role and function, legal and ethical boundaries, professional requirements; preparation for practicum.
+Introduction to practice of health service/school psychology; framework for understanding role and function, legal and ethical boundaries, professional requirements; preparation for practicum.

 Supervised practicum in psychological and educational evaluation in school settings.
-Prerequisites: PSQF:6238 and PSQF:6251.
+Prerequisites: PSQF:6238.